Private Rental Brokerage Program

 How to apply (for Case Manager use)

 Applications for PRB must be made by the case manager working with the young person wanting to secure private rental accommodation.
 Applications need to be submitted prior to securing private rental to avoid the disappointment of missing out and for ease of administration.

 The worker is required to email the following documents to email@example.com

-- Download PRB application form (must be completed in Word – no hand written applications will be accepted)
+- Download Private Rental Application Form (must be completed in Word – no hand written applications will be accepted)

 - Download the VincentCare Victoria consent/privacy brochure for your applicant:

 - Copy of ID – photo ID and Medicare / Health Care Card (in colour where possible – must be a clear copy)